icon

 First things first.
 The ingredient essentials for fruity craft beers are grain, yeast, hops, and water.

 Now, let's look at some fun flavor additions that bring the “fruity” to these craft beers.
 Did you know fruit is one of the oldest additional ingredients to make beer?
-Special brews have utilized fruit in the past for centuries.
+Special brews have used fruit for centuries.

-Real fruits and spices are most commonly added during the boil, and fruit purees are added during the fermentation process.
-Adding fruit puree to beer is common and plenty of recipes have already been created that can serve as a basis for your next creation.
+Real fruits and spices are most commonly added during the boil, while fruit purees are added during fermentation.
+Adding fruit puree to beer is common, and plenty of recipes have already been created that can serve as a basis for your next creation.

 Real Fruits In Beer